knaidoo29/mistreedoc/docs/source/index.rst

     conda install -c anaconda gcc

 .. note::
-    MiSTree was tested and built using Python 2.7, so for the moment we cannot guarantee that it will work for Python 3.
+    MiSTree was tested and built using Python 2.7.
+We are working on making this compatible with Python 3.

 Installation
 ------------